 - Here's why the Xbox Series X is already better than the PS5

-- Xbox Series X pre-orders: everything we know so far
+- Xbox Series X deals and bundles: everything we know so far

 Xbox Series X vs Xbox Series S price

-Microsoft has revealed the Xbox Series X will cost $499 / £449 / AU$749 and launches on November 10, 2020.
-The console is packed with cutting-edge technology, and is tipped to go head-to-head with the PS5 which is also rumored to be $499.
+The Xbox Series X costs $499 / £449 / AU$749 and launched on November 10, 2020.
+The console is packed with cutting-edge technology, and goes head-to-head with the PS5, which also costs $499.
 The price point may be too expensive for some, but it puts the Xbox Series X in a strong position to compete with Sony’s hardware.
-Pre-orders begin on September 22, 2020.

-After various online leaks, we finally have a price point for the Xbox Series S – and it’s surprisingly cheap.
 The Xbox Series S price is just $299.99 / £249.99 / AU$499, which is lower than the majority of analysts and industry insiders predicted.
-With the Xbox Series X retailing for $499, a $200 saving will be very appealing to the more cost-conscious consumer.
-You can pre-order the Xbox Series S on September 22, 2020.
+With the Xbox Series X retails for $499, a $200 saving will be very appealing to the more cost-conscious consumer.

 Xbox Series X vs Xbox Series S specs

 The Xbox Series X is a beast on paper, and paints an exciting picture for the potential of next-gen gaming.
 Here’s what’s inside the diminutive tower of power: